Death row inmate who acted as own attorney seeks new trial

 In his bid for a new trial, Willis claims the original was unfair because he was forced to act as his own attorney and because he wasn’t afforded sufficient resources to defend himself, among other claims.

-Many of the attorneys left the case for reasons that had nothing to do with Willis, such a conflicts of interest or the need to care for a seriously ill relative.
+Many of the attorneys left the case for reasons that had nothing to do with Willis, such as conflicts of interest or the need to care for a seriously ill relative.

 As for the other attorneys, Willis had legitimate complaints about their work, his new petition argues.
 One attorney spent only nine hours reading the discovery material in the case between his appointment at the end of May 2005 and his withdrawal three months later.